 For the Contracting Party to be eligible for the EIF Site waiver (as described in the EMDA Use Policy), the Contracting Party must report the EIF Site in accordance with this Policy and under separate Information Product codes specified by Euronext.

-Reporting your SubScriber’s Use of Information
+Reporting your Subscriber's Use of Information

 What to Report?